Nejat Eczacıbaşı: Civic involvement and philanthropy

 In addition to contributing to the development of Turkish industry, Nejat F. Eczacıbaşı sought to promote and assist the development of his country's civil society.
 His activities in this area included the establishment of educational institutions, professional business organisations, research institutes, cultural foundations and scholarship funds.

-In 1954, he helped to found the Istanbul University's Institute of Business Administration, and the Turkish Management Association.
+In 1954, he helped to found the Istanbul University Graduate School of Business, and the Turkish Management Association.
 In 1961, he established the Economic and Social Studies Conference Board, which would later become the Turkish Economic and Social Studies Foundation, one of the country's first independent strategic research institutes.

 Eczacıbaşı was the first president of the Turkish Educational Foundation, established in 1966 to provide scholarships for university and graduate students.
 He was also a member of the Middle East Technical University's Board of Trustees during the 1960s and a member of the board of directors of the Turkish Scientific and Technical Research Institute in the 1970s.
-He was a principal founding member of the Turkish Industrialists' and Businessmen's Association.
+He was a principal founding member of the Turkish Industrialists' and Businessmen's Association (TÜSİAD).

 Nejat F. Eczacıbaşı used to say: "The meaning of life is best comprehended through the arts.
 The values which most exalt humankind are culture and the arts."

-Throughout his life, he saw to it that every new business venture was complemented by an additional contribution to culture, science, arts and education.
-Today, the Eczacıbaşı Group has become a unique symbol in Turkey of the bridge that can be forged between culture and private enterprise.